andrewcroce/TPL/README.md

 This file contains a few helpful functions to use in your theme

-*get_paged_vars()* Get an array of useful variables associated to the current page number.
+`get_paged_vars()` Get an array of useful variables associated to the current page number.

-*truncate()* Truncate any string of HTML.
+`truncate()` Truncate any string of HTML.
 The function is aware of HTML tags, and will auto-close any broken elements.
+Thanks to [Brian Neff](https://bitbucket.org/bneff84) for this.

-*dump()* Echo some preformatted data for dev/debug.
+`dump()` Echo some preformatted data for dev/debug.